East of Scotland Football League

 The East of Scotland Football League (EoSFL) is a senior football league based in the east and south-east of Scotland.
 The league sits at levels 6–9 on the Scottish football league system, acting as a feeder to the Lowland Football League.

-Founded in 1923, it is currently composed of 60 member clubs competing in four divisions.
-Traditionally clubs were located in Edinburgh, Lothians and the Scottish Borders however the league has now expanded and also includes clubs from Clackmannanshire, Falkirk, Fife, Stirling, and Perth.
+Founded in 1923, it is currently composed of 59 member clubs competing in four divisions.
+Traditionally clubs were located in Edinburgh, Lothians and the Scottish Borders however in the 2010s the league expanded north and now also includes clubs from Clackmannanshire, Falkirk, Fife, Stirling, and Perth.

 Since 2014–15 it has featured in the senior pyramid system.
 The winners take part in an end of season promotion play-off with the South of Scotland Football League and West of Scotland Football League champions, subject to clubs meeting the required licensing criteria.

 History

 Original EoSFL

 An earlier East of Scotland League existed between 1896 and 1906, when the supplementary Edinburgh Football League changed its name, after accepting Dundee as a member.
 There is no connection between the two incarnations of the league.